Frequently Asked Questions (FAQ) about Osteopaths and Practice

 FAQ2: What Qualifications do Osteopaths have?

 Osteopaths have undergo 4-5 years of undergraduate university education and training before they can sit their Final Clinical Competency Examination to register with the General Osteopathic Council.
-During the training Osteopaths must complete between 1000-1200 minimum during the training whilst being supervised by experienced osteopaths and clinic tutor.
+During the training Osteopaths must complete between 1000 -1200 hours of supervised practice during their training whilst being supervised by experienced osteopaths and clinic tutor.
 On completion of the course, osteopaths they graduate either with degree title, B.Ost, B.Ost Med, BSC Ost or M.Ost and M.Ost Med.

 FAQ3: Is Osteopathy Regulated?